Easiest 7000m Peaks Nepal

 Himlung Himal - 7,126 Meters

 Himlung Himal is a mountain in the Nepal Himalayas, located in the western part of the country.
-It has an elevation of 7,126 meters (23,359 feet) and is located in the Annapurna Himalayan range.
+It has an elevation of 7,126 meters (23,359 feet) and sits in the Peri Himal, reached through the wild Nar Phu valley off the Annapurna Circuit.
+Himlung has become the single most popular 7,000-metre training peak in Nepal thanks to its non-technical normal route.

 There are several routes to the summit of Himlung Himal.
 The most common route is the Northwest Ridge, which starts from the village of Koto and follows a series of ridges and glaciers to the summit.
 Other routes include the South Face, which is more technically challenging and requires advanced climbing skills, and the Northeast Ridge, less frequently climbed.